 Insufficient lighting can be dangerous in the kitchen for seniors.

-First, make light switches easy to turn on and off by replacing any regular light switches with rocker light switches.
+First, make it easy to turn on and off by replacing regular light switches with rocker switches.
 These work for the whole hand and take less effort than traditional switches.

 Then, take inventory of the current light bulbs in the room.
 Replace old bulbs with LED lights to remove the harsh light that can be hard on the eyes.
 Install task lighting above workstations, below upper cabinets, and in storage spaces.